Ad-hoc social network: A comprehensive survey

 (Journal Publication)

-Abstract: Ad-hoc Social Network (ASN) is a blend of social network and ad-hoc network.
-Today most of mobile phones are equipped with Bluetooth, Wi-Fi, and Cellular radio and so are capable of supporting ad-hoc communication mode.
-ASN is a social network where people of similar interests connect with each other using ad-hoc communication mode of mobile devices.
-ASN has its own advantages as it uses infrastructure-less network for communication.
-ASN is more meaningful as users are interested to know which of other users have similar interests and are within communication range so that they can either chat or personally talk on current interests.
+Abstract: Ad-hoc Social Network (ASN) is a blend of social and ad-hoc networks.
+Today, most mobile phones have Bluetooth, Wi-Fi, and Cellular radio and can support ad-hoc communication mode.
+ASN is a social network where people of similar interests connect using ad-hoc communication modes of mobile devices.
+ASN has its advantages as it uses an infrastructure-less network for communication.
+ASN is more meaningful as users are interested in knowing which other users have similar interests and are within communication range, so they can chat or personally talk about current interests.